 13. The Living Mountain – Nan Shepherd

-Ending on one of the most beautiful and adored outdoors books ever written, Nan Shepherd’s ‘The Living Mountain’ is a love letter to the Scottish Cairngorm mountains.
+Ending on one of the most beautiful and adored outdoors books ever written, Nan Shepherd’s ‘The Living Mountain’ is a love letter to the Scottish Cairngorm National Park.
 The book follows Shepherd’s journeys into the mountains and showcases both the beauty and ferocity of the landscape that lies within.
 A masterpiece of nature writing, Shepherd’s book combines poetic prose and meticulous, yet hypnotic documentation.
 There’s a reason The Guardian described it as “the finest book ever written on nature and landscape in Britain”.
 It’s a must read, and the perfect accompaniment for travels in Scotland.

 Stoked to get planning?
 Check out our full range of adventure holidays right here.